-Brief is the official University of Minnesota staff and faculty weekly news digest, featuring human resource, employee benefit, administrative, legislative, budgetary, event, and other pertinent information.
+Brief is the official University of Minnesota staff and faculty weekly news digest, featuring human resource, employee benefit, administrative, legislative, budgetary, event, research, and other information.
 Publication is every Wednesday.
 The deadline for submissions is at noon on the Friday before the date of publication.
-Contact the Brief editor.
+Submit items by email to the Brief editor.

-Brief relies on the content provider to be the expert in determining the "value" of the submission and its relevance to our primary audience of all faculty and staff; however, the editor retains the final decision on publication.
-Submissions should be regarded as "high-level" information.
-Because of this, Brief prefers having a single individual contributor designated per campus/college/department.
-Generally, this person is your communications professional.
-For the outstate campuses, those individuals are: Cassandra Morthera Navarrete (UMC); Kathleen McQuillan-Hofmann (UMD); Jenna Ray (UMM); and Mamisoa Knutson (UMR).
+Brief relies on the content provider to be the expert in determining the value of the submission and its relevance to our primary audience of all faculty and staff; however, the editor retains the final decision on publication.
+Submissions should generally be regarded as "high-level" information or appeal to a broad audience of fac/staff.
+Your local college or department communications professional is a great resource for determining the best communication avenues.
+For the system campuses, those individuals are: Jess Bengston (UMC); Cheryl Reitan (UMD); Sue Dieter (UMM) and Molly Olson (UMR).

 Criteria for inclusion in Brief

-- Submissions should be 70 words or less and include only relevant, factual information.
-Because Brief entries are succinct, events should offer a link.
+- Submissions should be 75 words or less and include only relevant, factual information.
+Because Brief entries are succinct, entries should include a link for more information.